flancian/garden/agora pkg chapter.md

 - A high level [[protocol]] for information exchange and cooperation, mostly building on conventions already in use in knowledge oriented [[communities of practice]].
 - A [[free software]] [[reference implementation]] of the principles delineated in this chapter, including a set of importers and converters for diverse [[sources]] and [[formats]] and an integration platform implementing the protocol.
-    - The provided [[reference Agora]] is designed to be a minimum viable cooperative platform that integrates and complements [[personal knowledge graphs]] in particular and, more generally, any writing done with a [[social stance]].
 - An example [[distributed knowledge graph]] provisioned and maintained with the above by the https://anagora.org [[community]].

 We then cover potential applications in the [[knowledge]] and [[social]] domains of a federated network built around such conventions and software.
 This is done in the form of a series of short exploratory essays.